SamuelHaefner/SamuelHaefner.github.io/README.md

 I am an Assistant Professor of Economics at the [University of St. Gallen](https://www.unisg.ch).

-My main interests are in topics of industrial organization, such as contracts and auctions.
+My main interests are in theoretical industrial organization, particularly contracts, auctions, and contests.

 I also study incentives in blockchain markets and in cryptographic protocols.

 I am affiliated with the [Zurich Center for Market Design](https://www.marketdesign.uzh.ch).